 If you would like a number of staff to be trained at the same time then it may be more cost-effective to run the workshop as an inset session.
 Prices for inset start from £150 an hour inclusive.
 Call the service to discuss your requirements.

 Language for Learning

 Developed in 2000 by Sue Hayden - Specialist Teacher and Emma Jordan - Specialist Speech & Language Therapist, 'Language for Learning' is a Worcestershire joint health and education non-profit making project.
 It provides courses and resources for staff from Early Years to Secondary Level and training and materials for trainers to deliver these courses within their own Authorities.
-For further information please click here.
+For further information More information about Language for Learning

 Become a Communication Teaching Assistant